shadow-of-arman/Toasty/README.md

 ## License

-HoveringPopUp is available under the MIT license, see the [LICENSE](https://github.com/shadow-of-arman/HoveringPopUp/blob/master/LICENSE) file for more information.
+Toasty is available under the MIT license, see the [LICENSE](https://github.com/shadow-of-arman/Toasty/blob/master/LICENSE) file for more information.